-Packers will host Northfield in final game Tuesday, Section 1A and Section 1 nine man are aiming for a two-round playoff - Austin Daily Herald
+Packers will host Northfield in final game Tuesday, Section 1A and Section 1 and 3 nine man are aiming for a two-round playoff - Austin Daily Herald

 Section 1 nine-man may have six or seven teams, depending on what Houston does.
 The semifinals will be held at 7 p.m.
 Tuesday and the title game will be held at the highest advancing seed at 1 p.m. on Nov.
 21. Grand Meadow and LeRoy-Ostrander are both still planning on playing in the tournament.

-Hayfield, Lyle-Pacelli and Southland have already had their seasons called off due to COVID-19.
+Hayfield and Southland have already had their seasons called off due to COVID-19.

 Cardinals sweep Awesome Blossoms